Lachee/unity-utilities/README.md

 # Installation
 There are 3 methods you can use to importing this package:
 1. You can download this as a zip and import it directly into unity
-2. You can download the `.unitypackage` generated in the artifacts here [todo: build unitypackage]
+2. You can download the `.unitypackage` generated in the artifacts.
+    a.
+Github -> Actions
+    b.
+Generate Unity Package
+    c.
+Select last succesfull build
+    d.
+Artifacts -> Unity Package
-3. You can add the package to unity via Unity Package Manager, under the "add git package"
+4. You can add the package to unity via Unity Package Manager, under the "add git package"

 # Usage
 Since this is just a folder of scripts, you can use it how you need it.
 Check out the documentation for more information.